absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 In our case, we need an API controller, which implements the API CRUD methods that we want to implement.

 Let's make our API controller, called `TodoController`.
-And let's put it in a subfolder called `api`.
+Also, let's put it in a sub-folder called `api`.

 ```bash
 node ioc make:controller api/TodoController --api